freedomofpress/securedrop-debian-packaging-guide/docs/internalpackaging.rst

     cd ~/code/whosaysthat/
     git checkout fancyrelease
-    pipenv lock -r > requirements.txt
+    computepipfilehash > requirements-build.txt

-The final command above creates a ``requirements.txt`` file for the dependencies.
-Next, we should move into our development environment and create an empty directory,
+The final command above creates a ``requirements-build.txt`` file for the dependencies.
+We will use this file to build the wheels locally.
+Next, we should move into our development environment and create an empty directory.

 ::

     mkdir localwheels
-    pip3 wheel --no-binary :all: -w ./localwheels/ -r requirements.txt
+    pip3 wheel --require-hashes --no-binary :all: -w ./localwheels/ -r requirements-build.txt

 The above command will download the source tarballs from PyPI, and will try to build the wheels in the ``./localwheels/`` directory.
 But, this will fail as some development header files are missing.
 We should install all external C level dependencies from the Debian repository itself.
 After installing the packages, we should retry to build the wheels again.

 ::

     sudo apt-get install libssl-dev libffi-dev
-    pip3 wheel --no-binary :all: -w ./localwheels/ -r requirements.txt ls ./localwheels/
+    pip3 wheel --require-hashes --no-binary :all: -w ./localwheels/ -r requirements.txt ls ./localwheels/
     asn1crypto-0.24.0-py3-none-any.whl
     certifi-2018.8.24-py2.py3-none-any.whl